Introduction

 };

-To cater to the diverse needs of readers, I have developed and maintained a complementary problem-solving plugin for this site, allowing users to practice coding in their preferred code editors, even during leisure time.
+To cater to the diverse needs of readers, I have developed and maintained a supplementary plugin for the site, allowing readers to practice problems in their preferred code editor, conveniently during breaks.

-The problem-solving plugin is not mandatory to install, but I recommend the Chrome browser plugin.
-This is because while reading this site, you may frequently navigate to LeetCode/力扣 for practice, and the Chrome plugin can provide some assistance.
-You can choose to install the vscode/Jetbrain plugins based on your personal problem-solving needs.
+The plugin is not mandatory, but I recommend installing the Chrome browser extension, as you might frequently switch to the LeetCode platform while reading this site.
+The Chrome extension can provide some assistance.
+You can choose to install the vscode/Jetbrain plugins based on your practice needs.

-For detailed installation and usage instructions for each plugin, refer to Chrome Plugin, vscode Plugin, and Jetbrain Plugin.
+For installation and usage methods of each plugin, refer to Chrome Plugin, vscode Plugin, Jetbrain Plugin.